omari-kd/Environmental-Impact-on-Food-Production/README.md

 ![image](https://github.com/user-attachments/assets/b8b48290-4dcc-4e27-a69d-b83f3fab5d70)

-The scatter plot shows a distribution of freshwater withdrawals versus scarcity weighted water use.
+The scatter plot shows a distribution of freshwater withdrawals versus scarcity-weighted water use.

-Freshwater withdrawals (litres per 1000kcal) measures the total amount of water taken from sources, while scarcity-weighted water use (litres per 1000kcal) considers the water's availability and stress levels in the region where it's used.
+Freshwater withdrawals (litres per 1000kcal) measure the total amount of water taken from sources, while scarcity-weighted water use (litres per 1000kcal) considers the water's availability and stress levels in the region where it's used.

 Both plant-based and animal-based food show variation in how their water use translates into environmental stress.

 #### **Exploratory Data Analysis (EDA) on Eutrophication (g PO4eq per 100g protein)**

-Eutrophication is the pollution of water bodies and ecosystems with excess nutrients mostly nitrogen and phosphorus, leading to algal blooms (Wikipedia).
+Eutrophication is the pollution of water bodies and ecosystems with excess nutrients, mostly nitrogen and phosphorus, leading to algal blooms (Wikipedia).
 Eutrophication is a major environmental problem.
 The runoff of nitrogen and other nutrients from agricultural production systems is a leading contributor.\
 \
-According to wikipedia, the algal blooms can deplete the level of oxygen in the water, creating what is called "dead zones" that harm aquatic life.
+According to Wikipedia, the algal blooms can deplete the level of oxygen in the water, creating what is called "dead zones" that harm aquatic life.
 The degradation of these algae also leads to oxygen consumption in lake bottoms, which causes problems for fish and other aquatic species.

 **Data visualisation on the top 10 food products with the highest eutrophication impact.**

 ![Image](https://github.com/user-attachments/assets/d762c705-de45-47bd-9330-aae2f8f0a5e6)

-Eutrophying emissions represent run-off of excess nutrients into the surrounding environment and waterways, which affect and pollute ecosystems (Our World in Data, 2025).
+Eutrophying emissions represent the runoff of excess nutrients into the surrounding environment and waterways, which affect and pollute ecosystems (Our World in Data, 2025).
 They are measured in grams of phosphate equivalents (PO₄eq).

 This bar chart shows the top 10 food with the highest eutrophication impact, measured in g PO₄eq per 100g protein.
 Beef (dairy herd) has the highest eutrophication impact, making it the most significant contributor to nutrient pollution.
-Dark chocolate and coffee, both plant-based, rank among the top contributors, indicating that some plant food also have high eutrophication footprint.
+Dark chocolate and coffee, both plant-based, rank among the top contributors, indicating that some plant food also has a high eutrophication footprint.

 Beef (beef herd) and farmed fish continue to show high impacts, reinforcing the significant role of animal-based products.

 Tomatoes, berries & grapes, rice and apples highlight that certain crops also have notable eutrophication impacts, likely due to fertilizer use.\
 \
-Eutrophying emissions represent run-off of excess nutrients into the surrounding environment and waterways, which affect and pollute ecosystems (Our World in Data, 2025).
+Eutrophying emissions represent the runoff of excess nutrients into the surrounding environment and waterways, which affect and pollute ecosystems (Our World in Data, 2025).
 They are measured in grams of phosphate equivalents (PO₄eq).

 This bar chart shows the top 10 food with the highest eutrophication impact, measured in g PO₄eq per 100g protein.
 Beef (dairy herd) has the highest eutrophication impact, making it the most significant contributor to nutrient pollution.
-Dark chocolate and coffee, both plant-based, rank among the top contributors, indicating that some plant food also have high eutrophication footprint.
+Dark chocolate and coffee, both plant-based, rank among the top contributors, indicating that some plant food also has a high eutrophication footprint.

 Beef (beef herd) and farmed fish continue to show high impacts, reinforcing the significant role of animal-based products.